Singularity and differentiability at the origin of static and spherically symmetric black holes: Applications and conclusions

-In fact, since the task of determining the parity of the metric functions for regular black hole solutions is usually a trivial one, Thm.~\ref{thm:Cn} proves particularly useful in determining the degree of regularity of the spacetime manifold at $r=0$.
-For example, in the case of the Hayward black hole~\cite{Hayward:2005gi}:
+In the case of regular black hole spacetimes, where typically $m=n=0$ and $b_0=1$ by assumption, Thm.~\ref{thm:Cn} proves particularly useful in determining the degree of differentiability of the spacetime at $r=0$.
+For example, consider the Hayward black hole~\cite{Hayward:2005gi}: